Per-Starke/BasicPython_CoronaPlot/README.md

    Next up, store this folder in the GitHub-project "BasicPython_CoronaPlot" alongside the folders "documentation", "LoadAndClean", "main", and "Visualization", so that you now have 5 folders in your project.

-5. Now that you are finished with setting up the data, you can open "Main.py" in the folder "main" and run it.
+5. Now that you are finished with setting up the data, you can open "main.py" in the folder "main" and run it.
+   However, make sure that you have installed the following packages in your Python IDE: pandas, matplotlib, numpy

+Have fun exploring the data!